senyosimpson/blog/blog/content/posts/machine-learning-in-the-wild.md

 ## Data Quality

 Garbage in, garbage out.
 Possibly the most important aspect of machine learning is the data used to train models.
 Without quality data, no amount of sophistication and creativity will help your machine learning model perform accurately.
-The source of truth for a machine learning model is its
+The source of truth for a machine learning model is the data it is fed.
+It knows absolutely nothing outside of that data, it is its entire world.
+It is imperative that

 ## Concept Drift